 We informally monitor progress and understanding through questioning and classwork in each lesson.
 Formally, in order to monitor performance, each pupil will sit mock examinations in the Autumn term.
-They will have the chance to go over test papers, in order to assess what went well and to develop a strategy for improvement.
-Test scripts are then sent home so that parents are kept informed of progress and so that they can feed into student revision plans.
+They will have the chance to go over test papers, in order to assess what went well and to help develop strategies for improvement.
+Test scripts are then sent home so that parents are kept informed of progress.
 If we feel that a pupil is falling short of their expected grades we will inform their parents so we can plan and implement a course of action for support.

 We would ask parents to encourage regular revision to ensure pupils don't forget what they have learned.
 We encourage 15 minutes every day, with more built into a revision timetable in the run up to exams.
-In addition to the materials provided on the Maths Higher IGCSE Google Classroom we suggest parents purchase the following revision aids from CGP.
+In addition to the materials provided on Google Classroom we suggest parents purchase the following revision aids from CGP.
+GCSE Maths Exam Practice Workbook Foundation 9-1 course (ISBN: 9781782943990) IGCSE Maths 9-1 Revision Question Cards (ISBN: 9781789084061)

-Set 1:

-IGCSE Maths Exam Practice Workbook: Higher Grade 9-1 (ISBN: 9781782946700) IGCSE Maths Grade 8-9 Targeted Exam Practice Workbook (ISBN: 9781789082395) Sets 2 and 3: